The Disturbing disappearance of Jessie Albertine Hoover from the Appalachian Trail

 What happened to Jessie Hoover?

 Nearly 40 years since she disappeared, no trace of Jessie has ever been found.
-Jessie was certainly ill-prepared to tackle the 100-mile wilderness in Maine, especially on a solo hike.
+Jessie was ill-prepared to tackle the 100-mile wilderness in Maine, especially on a solo hike.
 Lots could have gone wrong - hypothermia, disorientation, running out of food, accident, seizure caused by epilepsy, and maybe even foul play.
 It’s a wild, rugged, and remote place, and the best advice would not be to tackle the Appalachian Trail as a solo hiker.

 StrangeOutdoors Exclusive Members Only Area